wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.62 =
+* Modifies the summary control to display the caption of Slider controls.
+* Corrects an issue in the reset action of forms with the slider and DateTime controls.

 = 1.0.61 =
 * Modifies the behavior of the Reset Button field.
 After reset the form, the dependencies are validated, and the user is redirected to the first page, if the button is inserted in a multi-page form.
 * Validates the database structure, and displays a warning message if the database has not been updated.